r4dat/sharefile_py3/README.md

 This is a (mostly) python 3 compatible version of Citrix's published python example interacting with their web API.

-The original source can be found here: http://api.sharefile.com/rest/samples/python.aspx
+The original (python 2) source can be found here: http://api.sharefile.com/rest/samples/python.aspx